 A large crowd of otherwise mentally stable individuals can quickly become a stampeding herd in this type of a situation.
 It is important to understand that it does not take a psychology professor to incite a riot.
 Any fool who is passionate can turn sane, intelligent people into animals.
-This is even more likely to happen if the herd already agrees with the agitator from the onset about a politically charged issue.
+This is even more likely to happen if the herd already agrees with the agitator from the onset about a socially or politically charged issue.

 MAINTAIN SITUATIONAL AWARENESS

 If you are not personally aware of what is going on around you, you cannot react quickly enough to keep yourself safe.
 We have all seen the fool walking the aisles of a store while their attention is fully taken up with their smartphone.
 If this is you, stop it!
 This person has effectively turned off any and all awareness of their surroundings and they will be among the first victims if something goes down.